 You can claim up to £1,000 per person for each conference to cover caring costs.

-Covers lead applicants, staff employed on your grant or others contributing to the research to work away from their host organisation for less than 12 months.
+Covers lead applicants, staff employed on your grant or others contributing to the research to work away from their administering organisation for less than 12 months.

 Costs can include: